TRACE: Capability-Targeted Agentic Training: Experiments

 We analyze the capabilities identified by repeated contrastive analysis across 10 independent runs (Figure~\ref{fig:capability_analysis}a).
 The pipeline consistently converges on a small set of lacking capabilities: structured data reasoning, multi-step task completion, and precondition verification are recovered in all 10 runs, while tool-calling precision appears in 8 of 10.

 Beyond selection frequency, failure coverage is heavily concentrated within these specific capabilities (Figure~\ref{fig:capability_analysis}b).
 Structured data reasoning accounts for the largest share of failed benchmark tasks, followed closely by multi-step task completion.
-This skewed distribution empirically validates our approach of explicitly isolating and targeting lacking capabilities whose absences are attributed to a significant proportion of instances failing to maximize data efficiency.
-Detailed analysis of the long-tail discarded capabilities and coverage overlap is provided in Appendix~\ref{sec:appendix_capability}.
+This skewed distribution empirically validates our approach of explicitly isolating and targeting the lacking capabilities responsible for a significant proportion of failures, which maximizes data efficiency.
+More detailed analysis is provided in Appendix~\ref{sec:appendix_capability}.